57blocks/website-article/articles/Document Information Extraction with Large Language Models/README.md

 ### **Human Labeling Errors**

-Unfortunately, the Ground Truth is not always accurate.
-Various errors may occur during the data annotation process, such as omissions (missing to label) and inaccuracies (incorrect labels).
-Strictly speaking, these human labeling errors should not be attributed to LLMs’ mistake but to inaccuracies in the Ground Truth.
-Therefore, when reviewing extraction results, we also need to cross-check the Ground Truth against the original text to enhance its accuracy.
+The Ground Truth theoretically is always 100% correct.
+The annotation results labeled by human as ground truth but might be wrong.
+Various mistakes, such as omissions (missing to label) and inaccuracies (incorrect labels), may occur.
+This kind of mistakes should not be attributed to LLMs but to inaccuracies of the Ground Truth.
+Therefore, when reviewing extraction results, it is necessary to cross-check the Ground Truth against the original text to enhance its accuracy.

 ## 6. **Performance**